Nina Juretic, Mario Stipetic

 The clients loved the presentation and they got the project.
 But even besides that, the result of using augmented reality was there:

-Augmented reality in real estate industry can help in three different ways:
+Augmented reality in the real estate industry can help in three different ways:

 AR kit is a software that allows the iOS developers to include AR into iPhone apps.
 One of the first apps that included widespread use of this kit is Pokemon Go and Ikea AR app.